tmewett/BrogueCE/changes/monster_corridor_behavior.md

-Cautious monsters now enter corridors when reduced below 50% health.
+Cautious monsters now enter corridors if they have been attacked recently and are below 50% health.